genelet/molecule/gometa/README.md

 In _molecule_, a table and its associated actions build up an _atom_.
 Atoms and relationships between them build up a _molecule_.
 While traditional REST acts on individual table, _molecule_ acts on whole RDB across all tables.

-A molecule could be also represented by a protocol buffer, called _Graph_:
+A molecule could be also represented by protocol buffer, called _Graph_:

 [https://github.com/genelet/molecule/blob/master/gometa/meta.proto](https://github.com/genelet/molecule/blob/master/gometa/meta.proto)